Which is Better: Real Turf or Artificial Grass?

 The answer to the question “Which is cheaper – real or artificial grass?” is that it all depends on the type of turf you pick, its quality and how much ground preparation needs to be done before laying the grass.

 Did you find this information helpful?
-Can you think of other low maintenance gardening tips & tricks that you’re willing to share?
+What’s your stance regarding real turf vs artificial grass?
 Let us know in the comments below and keep on gardening!